iBridges-for-iRODS/iBridges/docs/source/cli.rst

 .. note::

-    The order of the directory/collection that you supply to `ibridges sync` matters.
+    The order of the directory/collection that you supply to :code:`ibridges sync` matters.
 The first argument is the `source` directory/collection, while the second argument is the `destination` directory/collection.
 Transfers will only happen from `source` to `destination`, so extra or updated files in the `destination` directory will not be transferred.